gangulypritha/UI2Code/README.md

     An Encoder-Decoder architecture is used for modelling this problem.

-    **Encoder:** Pretrained ResNet-152 without the last layer is used as a feature extractor backbone.
+    **Encoder:** Pretrained ResNet-152 without the last layer is used as a CNN-based feature extractor backbone.
 The last classification layer is replaced with FC layer based on the embedding size.
     Embedding Size used : 256

-    **Decoder:**
+    **Decoder:** At its core, the decoder constitutes a LSTM network.
+    Hidden Layer size: 512
+    Number of recurrent Layers = 1
+    The encoder output (i.e., the image features), is concatenated with the token embeddings, which are fed as inputs to the decoder.
+The decoder then learns to predict the next token in the sequence one by one until it detects the end of the sequence.
+    To predict the token at time step `t`, the model receives the image features, as well as the embedding of the previous token (at time step `t-1`), as an additional context.
+During training, embedding of the token at the `t-1` position in the ground-truth sequence is fed to facilitate faster convergence.
+However, during inference, the decoder's output at time step `t-1` is fed as input to the decoder at time step `t`.
+    At `t=0`, the token embeddings are initialized randomly.
+One can improve this initialization by using pretrained embeddings from transformer-based models.
+    Another area of improvement is to increase the context window, which is currently set to `1`.

 7. **Train the model**